 Give it to your kids

 Don’t keep “saving” things for someday.
-Let your kids have it.
+Let your kids have it now.

 The best thing I kept is an antique doll bed made for my great-grandmother in 1887.
-Five generations of girls in our family have played with it.
+Five generations of kids in our family have played with it.

 Even though it is an antique and is special, I still let my children play with it because that’s what it’s for.
 Yes, it may break someday, but if no one plays with it, what’s the point?
 It might as well be in a museum.